Information about pigments we use in P.C. everyday

 Linda H. Dixon, MD

 Colors from vegetables are not used in tattooing.
 So called "Vegetable" dyes are not natural but man-made chemical colors.
 These synthetic organic pigments are used to dye fruits and vegetables artificially to brighter colors.
 They are used to make oranges look MORE orange.
 To make margarine look yellow, like butter.
 But they are far from natural.
-The most naturally occuring pigments we can use in our profession are iron oxides.
+The most naturally occurring pigments we can use in our profession are iron oxides.
 Pigments found in vegetables in nature are not used in permanent makeup.
 Spinach, carrots and beets are colorful but not useful for tattooing.
 No lawsuits have been filed with iron oxide based pigments, unlike so-called "vegetable dyes" or synthetic organic pigments.

 Inorganic Pigments Iron oxides (Fe2O3 and Fe3O4) lack a carbon molecule and are therefore "inorganic".
 Iron oxides in nature (dirt) are often found in association with toxic metals like lead, arsenic, mercury, antimony and selenium.
 Therefore, the FDA has regulated cosmetic colorants so the level of toxic metal present are below certain percentages in order to be used safely.